MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/New-MgUserMessage.md

 ## SYNOPSIS
 Create a draft of a new message in either JSON or MIME format.
-When using JSON format, you can:\n- Include an attachment to the message.\n- Update the draft later to add content to the body or change other message properties.
+When using JSON format, you can:- Include an attachment to the message.- Update the draft later to add content to the body or change other message properties.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.\n- /* Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.- /* Add any attachments and S/MIME properties to the MIME content.
 By default, this operation saves the draft in the Drafts folder.
 Send the draft message in a subsequent operation.
 Alternatively, send a new message in a single operation, or create a draft to forward, reply and reply-all to an existing message.